Jadwiga of Poland: Holiness

-Popular culture
+In popular culture

 Hedvigis.
 Dziedziczka królestwa (2021), a Polish historical novel about the early life and reign of Jadwiga by Krzysztof Konopka, follows the story of Jadwiga, her sister Mary, and their mother.

-Queen Jadwiga is the main character of the third season of Polish historical TV series Korona królów (The Crown of the Kings).
+Jadwiga is the main character of the third season of Polish historical TV series Korona królów (The Crown of the Kings).
 She is played by Dagmara Bryzek.
 Child Jadwiga is played by Natalia Wolska and Amelia Zawadzka.

 Jadwiga appears as the leader of the Polish civilization in the turn-based strategy game Civilization VI, specializing in religion and territorial expansion.
 She also features in Age of Empires II: Definitive Edition - Dawn of the Dukes in a campaign of her own.

 Jadwiga is a playable character in the Mobile/PC Game Rise of Kingdoms.